tommy-henderson/readme_generator/README.md

 ## License

-Please refer to the license in the repository
+Please refer to the license in the repository.